jylisadoney/intro-excel/5-create.md

 Not only can Excel help you organize data and information, it can also help you create charts and graphs to visually share your data.

-Today, we will create a [Bar Char](#bar-chart) that compares each employee's sales in Q1 and Q2.
+Today, we will create a [Bar Chart](#bar-chart) that compares each employee's sales in Q1 and Q2.

 ## [Create a bar chart](#bar-chart)